vizdata-f21/project-2-it_s_data_time/movieanalysis/README.md

-## A Net of Stars Tab
+## A Network of Stars Tab

 The main purpose of this tab was to explore the connection between the different roles people inhabit in the process of making movies.
 With this tab, we wanted to create a way to visualize the connection between actors, directors and writers.
 We wanted users to be able to explore the relationships from any starting point.
-So for example, we want people to be able to select a director and explore their relationship to actors or writers or start from an actor and visualizer their connection to other directors and writers.
+So for example, we want people to be able to select a director and explore their relationship to actors or writers or start from an actor and visualize their connection to other directors and writers.
 The dataset used for  this analysis was the movies dataset.
 Specifically, we focused on the variables `year`, `actors`, `directors` and `writers`.
-We also created a categorical century variable that indicates which century the film is based in and makes it easier to search for user input.
+We also created a categorical `century` variable that indicates which century the film is based in and makes it easier to search for user input.

 After users select which director, actor or writer and the specific connection they want to visualize, we generate a directed network plot that shows the connection between the person they searched for and their most frequent collaborators.
 We thought a network plot with the person of interest as the center vertex makes the most sense because it provides an intuitive  visual representation of the connection,  The edges between the vertices indicates the frequency of the collaboration between them.
 We also generate a table under  the plot that shows the underlying data used to create the plot.

-##  Guess the Genre Tab:
+##  Guess the Genre Tab

 The main purpose of this tab was to explore how films in different genres were produced and rated differently.
 We wanted to create visualizations that compare how films made in each genre change from year to year (1900-2020 in this dataset), both in terms of number of production as well as average ratings across all listings within the genre in that said year.
 In addition, with a heat map, we’d also like to explore which countries around the world are the main production powerhouse for different genres.
 As there exist thousands of ways movies were categorized in the original dataset,  we cleaned variable ‘genre’ into the basic sixteen film <a href="https://www.premiumbeat.com/blog/guide-to-basic-film-genres" style = "color: black; background-color: white"> categories </a>.
 We also calculated the average rating score amongst all of the movies made in each genre by year.
 In addition, there are a handful of movies that have more than one country listed under their country of origin.
 For mapping purposes and the custom in the film-making industry of placing the main production country to the front of the list, we only used the first country listed as country of origin when creating the heat map.